 Special measures are therefore often required:

-Partly mask the air inlet on the starter to increase the working temperature of the engine.
+- Partly mask the air inlet on the starter to increase the working temperature of the engine. - Preheat the intake air to the carburetor by using the heat from the cylinder.

-Temperature -5°C (23°F) or colder:
+Temperature 0°C (32°F) or colder